|Years||1985 World Championships (4+ 8th)

 In December 1991 she won the women’s event British Indoor Rowing Championships.
 She is pictured here with Steve Regdrave who won the men’s competition.

 Her final six months of preparation for the Barcelona Olympics in 1992 featured yet more struggles with the team management about her determination not to get into a crew boat.
-In the end, after she finished ninth equal in the World Cup, she was selected to compete at the Games, although her coach, Eddie Wells, was not selected.
+In the end, after she finished ninth equal in the World Cup, she was selected to compete at the Games, but her coach, Eddie Wells, was not selected.
 Although she greatly appreciated Team Manager David Tanner eventually managing to get him ‘back door’ accreditation as a trailer driver, she resented that he was never an official part of the Olympic team, and felt this was a deliberate ‘kick in the teeth’.

 Full accounts of Tish’s years in the GB squad can be read here: